aleshaleksey/fansys23/npc-stat-blocks.md

 |Skills|||+7 "athletics", +5 "fortify" and "climb". +3 "swim", +4 to "observe" and "sense motive".|
 |Loot|||All his stuff and 10-400sp|

 This represents a seasoned veteran of many campaigns who devotes his life to war.
-Still if he sees himself hopelessly outmatched by one who is not his sworn hope, he will surrender.
+Still if he sees himself hopelessly outmatched by one who is not his sworn enemy, he will likely surrender.
 No one wants to die.

 This block can also represents guard captains, monster hunters and other humans who have devoted their lives to violence.